 At the end of January, retail giant and health care hopeful Amazon filed two new patents.
 The first of these was for an ultrasonic bracelet and receiver for detecting position in 2-D plane and the second protected an idea of a wrist band haptic feedback system.

 These two technologies together would empower Amazon to effectively know where its employees' hands are during work.
 If a worker were by an inventory bin, for instance, the wristband could vibrate at a frequency that got more intense the closer the worker's hand got to the correct object.

 This technology follows along the same vein as Amazon Go, the brick-and-mortar store that the company opened last year.
 It does not use cash registers or cashiers, instead relying on a mix of technologies that involve computer vision and sensor readouts to track customer purchases.

-All of these improvements have had the central goal - augment workers with the tools they need to perform at constant, optimum levels.
-This is a prime case of technology not replacing a human staff but rather improving it.
+All of these improvements share the same central goal: augment workers with the tools they need to perform at constant, optimum levels.
+This is a prime case of technology not replacing human staff, but rather improving it.

 "The speculation about this patent is misguided.
 Every day at companies around the world, employees use handheld scanners to check inventory and fulfill orders.
 This idea, if implemented in the future, would improve the process for our fulfillment associates.
 By moving equipment to associates' wrists, we could free up their hands from scanners and their eyes from computer screens."

 It is worth noting that every piece of hardware and software can be theoretically misused so fears on this particular piece are at this point decidedly premature.

-Should Amazon decide to go ahead with this technology, it would send a strong signal that they believe haptic wearables are a way of the future.
-However, not every patent comes to fruition - for now, it is a wait and see approach.
+Should Amazon decide to move ahead with this new technology, it would send a strong signal that they believe haptic wearables are a way of the future.
+However, not every patent comes to fruition.
+For now, it is a wait and see approach.
 Upgrading your current handhelds may be a safer bet for now.